ruppinlab/madhitter/README.md

 [here is an introductory video.](https://www.youtube.com/watch?v=YJC6ldI3hWk)

 #### SCIP
-If you are already familiar with conda, then the following command would install SCIP (most recently tested with v7.0.2) and PySCIPOpt (most recently tested with v3.1.4) for you.
+If you are already familiar with conda, then the following command should install SCIP (most recently tested with v7.0.2) and PySCIPOpt (most recently tested with v3.1.4) for you.